In nature, nothing is perfect and everything is perfect.

 Rajban Bihar (Rajbana Vihara) Pagoda is one of the tourist spots in Rangamati and a spiritual place for the Buddhist.
 It is an internationally known Buddhist Temple, where the spiritualist principal monk of Rajbana Vihara, Shrimath Sadhana Nanda Mohasthabir (Ban Vante) lives.
 Rajbana Vihara houses a large Buddhist monastery, constructed by Chakma Buddhist monks in 1972.

-You can wander the grounds, peek inside the temples (ask first) and see monks making wooden boats by the water’s edge on the eastern side of the island.
+You can wander around the grounds, go inside the temple and other architectures.
 It looks like a golden temple.
-Its scenery is wonderful and attracts everybody.
+It is wonderful and attracts everybody.
 Rajban Bihar was built over an area of 13.5 hectors.
 50 to 70 monks reside here regularly.
 Tourist must have to enter that place with bare feet to respect their tradition.

 There is a seven storied building which they call “Seven Heaven”, each floor representing a layer of heaven.
 You need to go inside it without any sort of caps and shoes.
 I have seen another place like this so far, that was in Singapore.
 It was the “Seven layers of Hell”.
-I’ll write about that another day with pictures you will be horrified to see.
+I’ll write about that in another post with pictures, which you will be horrified to see.
 For now let’s stick to the heaven 🙂

 There is also a monument of Bangabandhu Sheikh Mujibur Rahman at Rangamati City.
 Sheikh Mujibur Rahman was the founding leader of Bangladesh.
 He served twice as the country’s President.
 The bench he is standing on has all the historic events, on the way of our liberation, illustrated on it.
 Spending couple of minutes in front of this monument and reading about all those events, will definitely take you back to those days.